The Original Mediterranean Cuisine

 The Original Mediterranean Cuisine is both culinary history and cookbook, with 70 recipes from fourteenth- and fifteenth-century Catalan and Italian manuscripts, adapted for today’s kitchens.
 Starting with the natural and cultural affinities of Mediterranean Europe, such that a medieval merchant from Italy could be understood in Marseille and Barcelona, it demonstrates the culinary similarities that differentiated this region from northern Europe.

-The first edition was published by Wakefield Press in Australia in 1995 and licensed in 1996 to Chicago Review Press in the USA.
-This edition has been extensively revised and enlarged by a third and is lavishly illustrated with images from medieval texts.
+Originally published in 1995, this new edition has been extensively revised and enlarged by a third and is lavishly illustrated with images from medieval texts.
 It includes new sections on the medieval table and table manners, and discusses the significance of the medieval banquet through a selection of menus.

 Published: Dec 20, 2018